 - regardless of the Remuneration Committee duties, in order to assist in the establishment and implementation of sound remuneration policies, the risk committee shall examine whether incentives provided by the remuneration system take into consideration risk, capital, liquidity and the likelihood and timing of earnings, - perform other activities laid down by regulations.

-The Bank has established a Risk committee, which was held in 2015 for four times within the regular committees of the Supervisory Board.
+Risk committee was held in 2016 for four times within the regular committees of the Supervisory Board.
 Board members follow a strategy of risk and risk appetite of the Bank.

 3.4 RECRUITMENT POLICY AND DIVERSITY POLICY